iftikhar8/thesis/chapters/applied/docs/applied.md

 The model was parametrised with values obtained from the literature for the species *E. daemelii* where possible.
 In the cases where values could not be sourced for a particular parameter, values for similar species or averages across species within the genus were used instead.
 If this was not possible, then general values from the review in Chapter 2 were utilised (@tbl:bio-params).
 The pelagic larval duration (PLD) was given a gaussian distribution with a mean value of 60 days and a standard deviation of 10 days to account for any uncertainty of PLD values, with a minimum of 40 days (beginning of the settlement competency period, the first date they can settle at a habitat).
 The larvae was considered to reach post-flexion by 16 days (with individuals given post-flexion age values using 16 days a mean and standard deviation of one day to account for population variation), whereby it was considered they could swim and start to navigate towards reefs using their olfactory senses over a distance of 10 km.
 Olfactory lamellae, the lateral line and inner ears fully develop during the period post-flexion to PLD period in a similar species, *Epinephelus fuscoguttatus* (CITE Lim and Mukai).
 Using their olfactory senses, *E. daemelii* larvae were given a U*crit* speed of 0.3 ms^-1^, which was tempered by a lower in situ swimming potential of 16% of the U*crit*.
 They were given an endurance of 50%, which period within a time step the fish can swim (one hour every two hours in this model).
 Using similar values for reef fish in other connectivity studies, a mortality rate of 10% per day was applied to the larvae using random selection at midnight each day.
 The black cod larvae were considered to exhibit ontogenetic vertical migration behaviour, and I used general values found for Serranidae larvae off the eastern Australian coast in Chapter 3 (@fig:ovm).

 While specific areas of spawning are unknown, the largest populations within the model domain occur at the regions Solitary Islands, Nambucca (Fish Rock), Port Stephens, Lord Howe Island, and Elizabeth and Middleton reefs (@Harasti:2013hq).
 Patterns of annual settlement were assessed for the period 2004-2011 by spawning and tracking the settlement of larvae along the coast of NSW and offshore islands.
-Nineteen spawning regions were identified, 17 along the NSW coast (approximately equally sized covering ~125 km of coastline each), and two off-shore regions, Lord Howe Island and Elizabeth and Middleton (EM) reefs (Elizabeth and Middleton reefs were considered one region due to local proximity and strong local demographic connectivity, suggesting a single stock [CITE Van herden; @fig:release-regions].
+Nineteen spawning regions were identified, 17 along the NSW coast (approximately equally sized covering ~125 km of coastline each), and two off-shore regions, Lord Howe Island and Elizabeth and Middleton (EM) reefs (Elizabeth and Middleton reefs were considered one region due to local proximity and strong local demographic connectivity, and are thought to be a single stock [@VanHerwerden:2009vv; @fig:release-regions].

 Within each region areas of roughly equally sized sections of contiguous reef were demarked as specific reef patches’ (total of 560 in the model domain with about ~25 reef patches per region, except the offshore areas which were considered one continuous reef) (as per Chapter 3) using benthic data obtained from the NSW Office of Environment and Heritage (OEH; http://data.environment.nsw.gov.au).
 Larvae were spawned from four reef patches per region (chosen ad-hoc, unless reef patches were known to contain sightings of black cod), daily during the known spawning period, April-May, every year from 2004-2011.
 For each reef patch, 4000 pelagic eggs were spawned per day (16,000 per region) over the 61-day period.
 In total, 18.5 million eggs were released each breeding season and 148 million over the course of the experiment.
 Larvae were allowed to settle to reef & rock intertidal patches if they came within the settlement sensory distance of 7 km, after the settlement competency window and before the pelagic larval duration (@tbl:bio-params). *E. daemelii* were allowed to settle to other areas within their known distribution, i.e. Queensland, Victoria, Norfolk Island, and New Zealand, regions that have small or non-breeding populations [@Francis:2016kl].